 - Availability of support

-5. Choose a Tool That Prioritizes the User Experience
+5. Choose a Tool That Prioritizes the Learner Experience

-Choose an e-learning solution that provides you with design freedom, is customizable, mobile responsive, and that will grow with you as you continue to learn about your students and improve their user experience.
+Choose an e-learning solution that provides you with design freedom, is customizable, mobile responsive.
+And that will grow with you as you continue to fine-tune your digital-based learning journey.

-A core part of successful online training is creating an exceptional user experience.
-This means the architecture, course flow, and design all need to support that user experience.
+A core part of successful e-learning is creating an exceptional user experience.
+This means the architecture, course flow, and design all need to support the teaching through technology.

-Demo your LMS options, so you can get a good preview of setup options, student dashboards, and course layout.
-The more you know before purchase, the better experience you’ll create for your future students.
+Demo your LMS options, so you can get a good preview of setup options, student dashboards, and layout.
+The more you know before purchase, the better experience you’ll create for your future students or employees.

 AccessAlly fits the bill for all five of these criteria, and then some.